aws/mynah-ui/docs/STARTUP.md

-## How to install and start to use Mynah UI
+# How to install and start using Mynah UI
 Simply install it from npm with your favorite package manager.
 ```console
 npm install @aws/mynah-ui